bobvdvalk/docs/docs/99-development-log/01-inception-phase.md

 We have picked a name: AnyScribble.
 I will now organize the repository and start working on some concepts and visions.

+## June 5th 2016
+So the project structure has been set up and we have our name.
+It is now time to start taking a look at what the minimum viable product will be.

+This concludes the inception phase rather quickly.